keraytanc/NutritionAdvisor/README.md

   <!-- TECHNICAL INFORMATION -->
 ## Technical information

 Independent program written in Java 11 and JavaFX.
 Food search engine and all the information about foods are taken through the REST API provided by **U.S. Department of Agriculture, Agricultural Research Service.
-FoodData Central, 2019.** http://fdc.nal.usda.gov  All the user information are stored in the local MySQL database<a href="#Sources"><sup>e.g.</sup></a>.
+FoodData Central, 2019.** http://fdc.nal.usda.gov  All the user data are stored in the local MySQL database<a href="#Sources"><sup>e.g.</sup></a>.

 <!-- ABOUT THE PROJECT -->
 ## About the project